Matching Estimators for Causal Effects of Multiple Treatments: Introduction

 \subsection{Inference procedures}

-For binary treatment, the statistical literature include several procedures for point and interval estimates for the ATE with matched units.
-Generally, point estimates from matched units are obtained using similar procedures that are applied to entire datasets \citep{stuart-10}.
+For two treatments, the statistical literature include several procedures for point and interval estimates for the ATE with matched units.
+Generally, point estimates from matched units are obtained using similar procedures that are applied to entire datasets \cite{stuart-10}.
 Interval estimation has been debated in the literature.
-Randomization based standard errors have been shown to underestimate the true standard error, resulting in statistically invalid interval estimates \citep{abadie-06, hill-06, gutman-15}.
-For 1:1 matching with replacement, \cite{hill-06} proposed to use the Hodges-Lehmann aligned rank test when the treatment effect is additive, and when the treatment effect is not additive, they proposed a non-parameteric bootstrap algorithm for standard error estimates.
-When estimating the ATE, \cite{abadie-08} showed that for matching with replacement the bootstrap method may be invalid in certain situations, and suggested using the formula derived in \cite{abadie-06} for estimating the standard error.
-For matching without replacement, \cite{austin-14} proposed a non-parametric bootstrap procedure for estimating the ATE after propensity score matching.
+Randomization based standard errors have been shown to underestimate the true standard error, resulting in statistically invalid interval estimates \cite{abadie-06, hill-06, gutman-15}.
+For 1:1 matching with replacement, Hill and Reiter \cite{hill-06} proposed to use the Hodges-Lehmann aligned rank test when the treatment effect is additive, and when the treatment effect is not additive, they proposed a non-parameteric bootstrap algorithm for standard error estimates.
+When estimating the ATE, Abadie and Imbens \cite{abadie-08} showed that for matching with replacement the bootstrap method may be invalid in certain situations, and suggested using the formula derived in \cite{abadie-06} for estimating the standard error.
+For matching without replacement, Austin and Small \cite{austin-14} proposed a non-parametric bootstrap procedure for estimating the ATE after propensity score matching.
 Using simulations, they showed that estimates of the standard error using this procedure were close to the empirical standard deviation of the sampling distribution of the estimated effects.
-For multiple treatments, \cite{rassen-11} relied on sampling variance estimates that ignore the variability in the matching procedure.
+For multiple treatments, Rassen et al. \cite{rassen-11} relied on sampling variance estimates that ignore the variability in the matching procedure.
 As in the binary case, this estimate may underestimate the standard error.